 CODE OF CONDUCT

 Harassment may include, but is not limited to, offensive verbal comments, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption, inappropriate or non-consensual physical contact, unwelcome sexual attention, and/or refusing to accept the limits or boundaries set by another participant in our classroom.
-We further define suppressive behavior as any sort of communication that stifles or belittles another.
+I further define suppressive behavior as any sort of communication that stifles or belittles another.
 Participants who have been asked to stop any behavior are expected to comply immediately.
-We expect all of the participants in our classroom community to adhere to this code of conduct–including us, the Professors.
+I expect all of the participants in our course community to adhere to this code of conduct–including me, the Professor.

-Debate and free exchange of ideas is encouraged, but we will not tolerate harassment.
-If someone engages in harassing behavior, we may take any action deemed appropriate in the Carnegie Mellon University Policy against Sexual Harassment and Sexual Assault.
-If you experience or witness harassment, threatening behavior, suppressive behavior, or have any other concerns, we encourage you to speak up, say something, and/or let us know immediately.
+Debate and free exchange of ideas is encouraged, but I will not tolerate harassment.
+If someone engages in harassing behavior, I may take any action deemed appropriate in the Carnegie Mellon University Policy against Sexual Harassment and Sexual Assault, Discriminatory Harassment, or other community policies.
+If you experience or witness harassment, threatening behavior, suppressive behavior, or have any other concerns, I encourage you to speak up, say something, and/or let us know immediately.

 Carnegie Mellon University is firmly committed to intellectual honesty, freedom of inquiry and expression, and respect for the dignity of each individual.
 Acts of discriminatory harassment or intimidation by a student directed toward any member of the community are inconsistent with this commitment and will not be tolerated.
 Consistent with the University’s Statement of Assurance, prohibited acts include harassment and intimidation motivated by discriminatory intent based on race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Any such harassment or intimidation of or by a student should be referred to the Dean of Student Affairs for resolution.

-We commit to make individual arrangements to address disabilities or religious needs (e.g. religious events in conflict with class meetings).
-Please advise us of these preferences and needs early in the semester so that we may make appropriate changes to our plans and records.
+I commit to make individual arrangements to address disabilities or religious needs (e.g. religious events in conflict with class meetings).
+Please advise us of these preferences and needs early in the semester so that I may make appropriate changes to our plans and records.